burndown chart

 scrum burndown chart

-Iteration burndown chart example (Click on image to modify online)
+Iteration burndown chart example in Lucidchart

 No matter what your sprint burndown chart ends up looking like, the important thing is that team members should be able to look at it and instantly see the progress and understand what still needs to be done to reach a goal.